 A-F only.
-Prereq-2101 or 4501 or #, or Biol or IBS Grad School student)

-Evolutionary survey and characteristics of microorganisms focusing on autotrophic and heterotrophic prokaryotes from various habitats.
+Prereq- Biol 2101 or Biol 4501 or IBS Grad student) Evolutionary survey and characteristics of microorganisms focusing on autotrophic and heterotrophic prokaryotes from various habitats.
 Isolation, examination, and identification of bacteria from field collections using microscopic, physiological, biochemical, molecular, phylogenetic, and computer database techniques.
 BIOL 5603.
 Plant Physiology Laboratory.
 (2 cr; A-F or Aud.
-Prereq-2101, one year of college chemistry, prior or concurrent enrollment in 4603 or #, or Biol or IBS Grad School student)

-Lab exercises that evaluate the physiological processes that enable plants to grow under the varied conditions found in nature such plant water relations, mineral nutrition, metabolism, and plant growth and development.
+Prereq- Biol 2101 and Biol 2201 or IBS Grad Student) Lab exercises that evaluate the physiological processes that enable plants to grow under the varied conditions found in nature such plant water relations, mineral nutrition, metabolism, and plant growth and development.
 Exposure to modern plant physiology techniques includes gas exchange, chlorophyll fluorescence, spectrophotometry, and pressure chamber methods to assess plant function.
 Independent projects include hypothesis testing data analysis and communication of results.

 BIOL 5772.
 Mechanisms of Neural Behavior.
-(3 cr; A-F

-or Aud.
-Prereq-1012, 3703 or Biol or IBS Grad School student)
+(3 cr; A-F or Aud.
+Prereq- Biol 1012 and biol 3703 or IBS Grad School student